Accounting, Audit & Finance

 Analysis reveals improvements in invoice payment times

-about 4 years ago by Andrew McPherson / Back to all blogs
+almost 5 years ago by Andrew McPherson / Back to all blogs

 According to Dun & Bradstreet, invoice payment times are at an eight-year low.
 However, there is still room for improvement.